DragonCat4012/Switch/README.md

 # Switch
-Binary Lamp Switch Game - Crewate Binary Numbers (from 0 to 127) using Lamps :3 With each iteration your time becomes less :3 Every 10 seconds the time gets less unless you just have 10s uwu
+Binary Lamp Switch Game - Crewate Binary Numbers (from 0 to 127) using Lamps :3 With each Iteration your time becomes less :3 Every 10 seconds the time gets less unless you just have 10s uwu

 > **_NOTE:_**  The options Menu content Box is kinda weird, so just try clicking on differnet places a few times uwu